astralpeople/ESLint_Rules_Automation/README.md

-An automated eslint rules creator.
+An automated <a href="http://eslint.org" target="_blank">ESLint</a> eslint rules creator.
 Creates a JSON file with costomized rules for the ESLint version of your choice